Museums in Athens: A Local’s Guide to the Best Athens Museums

 Where: Dionysiou Areopagitou 15

-The Acropolis Museum provides a little more context to the ancient ruins that you can see on Acropolis hill.
+The Acropolis Museum provides a little more context to the ancient ruins that you can see on Acropolis Hill.
 For instance, the Parthenon, the Odeon of Herodes Atticus, the Theatre of Dionysus, etc.

 Information plaques tell you the chronological history of the site.
 Meanwhile, artifacts that have been recovered from the area help you to envisage what life in this region of the Greek capital was once like.